 Determining the optimal dose, dosing regimen and, in a growing number of trials, the right combination treatment partner for a key Phase II clinical trial, is essential to developing an oncology therapeutic.
 Phase I/II oncology clinical trial designs must take into account the latest information about emerging therapies, biomarkers, and clinical trial methodology, along with evolving regulations, to achieve the optimal design to determine dose, schedule, and combination treatment regimen.

-This webinar will review these and other factors important to planning and executing early-phase oncology clinical trials in preparation for a decision-making Phase II trial.
+This webinar reviewed these and other factors important to planning and executing early-phase oncology clinical trials in preparation for a decision-making Phase II trial.
 This is important since most failures of oncology therapeutics result from poor outcomes in Phase II studies.

-- Identify what is meant by the “right” dose, regimen, and potential combination treatment for a Phase II clinical trial
+- Identified what is meant by the “right” dose, regimen, and potential combination treatment for a Phase II clinical trial

-- Consider how to define starting dose, regimen, combination, and potential biomarkers and pharmacodynamic measurements from nonclinical and clinical data on your compound or those with a similar mechanism of action
+- Considered how to define starting dose, regimen, combination, and potential biomarkers and pharmacodynamic measurements from nonclinical and clinical data on your compound or those with a similar mechanism of action

-- Describe early-phase trial designs, such as 3+3, the continual reassessment method, and Bayesian designs, that determine the minimum effective dose and/or maximum tolerated dose
+- Described early-phase trial designs, such as 3+3, the continual reassessment method, and Bayesian designs, that determine the minimum effective dose and/or maximum tolerated dose

-- Explore use of adaptive design approaches in phase I/II trials
+- Explored use of adaptive design approaches in phase I/II trials

 Date: Tuesday, November 7, 2017